-- What do False Labour (Braxton Hicks) Contractions Feel Like?
+- What Does False Labour (Braxton Hicks Contractions) Feel Like?

-- Difference Between True and False Labour Pains
+- Difference Between Real and False Labour Pains

-- How to Tell Whether it is False Labour or True Labour?
+- How to Tell Whether It Is False Labour or Real Labour?

-Labour is an event that gives rise to both joyful anticipation as well as a fear of labour pains.
-The last trimester is a time when women and their families frequently jump the gun and rush to a hospital when they feel that the mom-to-be’s labour pains have started.
+Labour is an event that gives rise to both joyful anticipations as well as a fear of labour pains.
+The last trimester is the time when women and their families frequently jump the gun and rush to the hospital when the moms-to-be experience labour pains.
 While most of them are actual labour pains, at times, it is just a series of contractions called Braxton Hicks contractions.
-The panicking and rushing about can be unnecessary and stressful so educating yourself on the same can prove to be useful.

 Video: False Labour vs Real Labour – How to Tell the Difference Between the Two?

-What do False Labour (Braxton Hicks) Contractions Feel Like?
+What Does False Labour (Braxton Hicks Contractions) Feel Like?

 - The pain recedes if you change your position or if you walk around.

-- The pains sometimes mimic a stomach upset and are accompanied by diarrhoea.
+- The pain sometimes mimics an upset stomach and may also be accompanied by diarrhoea.

-- There is no set rule for patterns of labour which are the same for all women, but in general – contractions become more frequent, painful and more regular.
-Each contraction may not be more painful than the last one, but over time there is a definite increase in the pain level.
+- There is no set pattern of labour pains, but in general, contractions become more frequent, painful and more regular.
+Each contraction may not be more painful than the last one, but over time there is a definite increase in the level of labour pain.

 - Membranes break and the water breaks, either as a trickle or a gush.

 False labour is your body’s way of rehearsing for the main event to come.
-It can happen at intervals from the 20th week, your uterus is flexing its muscles and gearing up for delivery.
+It can happen at intervals from the 20th week.
+That’s when your uterus flexes its muscles and gears up for delivery.
 The contractions can be as short as 30 seconds and last as long as 2 minutes.
-These contractions may get more frequent and intense as you approach full term.
-They also occur frequently during the period of prelabour.

-Real labour precedes delivery and progress from mild contractions to full blown labour pains and culminate in the birth of the baby.
+Real labour precedes delivery, progresses from mild contractions to full-blown labour pains, and culminate in the birth of the baby.

-How to Tell Whether it is False Labour or True Labour?
+How to Tell Whether It Is False Labour or Real Labour?

 - When you have contractions, track them.
 If they are occurring at irregular intervals, and are not getting more frequent or if their intensity is not increasing over time, it is probably false labour pain.

-- Narrow down on the seat of your pain, is the pain confined to your lower abdomen or your lower back?
+- Narrow down on the location of your pain to know if it is confined to your lower abdomen or your lower back.
 If it is your abdomen, it might be false labour pain.